TheLastScrub/delta-green-foundry-vtt-system/README.md

 https://foundryvtt.com/

 # System Status
-This is a *work in progress* and is not currently stable.
-Any use is at your own risk, as the underlying structure is still seeing frequent changes.
+The system is now largely stable, but still missing a few fields.
+The underlying data structure will likely not change much but potentially could still.
+Changes to the GUI will likely still happen.

 # Installation Guide
 To install, paste this link into the manifest section of Foundry VTT: